Nicolas Tenorio Cerero: Career

 He later became a judge; his first assignment in 1897 was in Havana, Cuba (a Spanish colony).
 His term as a judge was interrupted by the Spanish–American War that led to Cuban independence.

 Upon returning to Spain his assignment as a judge ended and he pursued a degree in history.
 His studies included research of important archives in Seville, including the General Archive of the Indies.
 His law practice and journalistic pursuits eventually led back to additional service as a judge.
-His work as a judge came in multiple regions of Spain, including Galicia, Murcia, Cadiz, Burgos and Seville.
+His work as a judge came in multiple regions of Spain, including Galicia, Murcia, Cádiz, Burgos and Seville.

 He was a secretary-bookkeeper of the Cultural club of Seville from 1889 to 1893.
 He was elected to the Royal (Real) Sevillian Academy of Good Letters in 1900.
 He was an editor of a magazine, The Sevillian Newscaster (El Noticiero Sevillano), from its founding in 1893, and worked for other publications, such as The Future (El Porvenir).

 In his second assignment as Judge, in October 1900 he moved from Seville to Viana do Bolo (Ourense, and Galicia).
-He later practiced in Vienna until 1906, when he moved to Vilamartín de Valdeorras (Ourense, Galicia). in 1910, he moved to Mule (Murcia), where he practiced in Cadiz.
+He later practiced in Vienna until 1906, when he moved to Vilamartín de Valdeorras (Ourense, Galicia). in 1910, he moved to Mule (Murcia), where he practiced in Cádiz.
 Later he moved to America as fiscal Lieutenant of the Hearing.
 In 1917 he finished his judicial career in Seville, as a civil justice.
 Parallel to his judicial career, he devoted himself to historical studies, writing books about the medieval epoch in Seville, and its juridical and political institutions.
 He died in Seville in 1930.